ParadoxBanditLobo/Digital-Flashcards-App/README.md

 Notices-
+Code was made using Ai, tested by me.

 Windows and Linux Versions were made and exported with the Redot Engine

 This project uses:

 - Python, licensed under the Python Software Foundation License
 - PySide6 / Qt for Python, see Qt for Python licensing information
 - PyInstaller for packaged builds, see PyInstaller license information